 47 percent of ecommerce customers expect page load times of less than two seconds before they consider leaving – 40 percent of users would abandon the site at the third second of waiting, before a performance analytics tool even captures their presence on the site.
 The average peak load time for conversions is mere 2 seconds – faster than millions of websites out there.

-When Mozilla increased page speed by 2.2 seconds, Firefox download figures rose by 15.4 percent, or 10 million per year!
-Walmart saw 2 percent increase in conversion rates for every 1 second improvement in page load times.
+When Mozilla increased page speed by 2.2 seconds, Firefox download figures rose by 15.4 percent or 10 million per year!
+Walmart saw a 2 percent increase in conversion rates for every 1 second improvement in page load times.
 The numbers don’t lie!

 100 milliseconds.
 That’s how long the Occipital lobe in our brain stores visual information as a Sensory memory.